 Family friendly accommodation:

 There are two spacious suites designed for families: one colourful double with a conjoined bunk room (and a hot tub on a terrace), or a split-level royal suite with a double below and two singles on an upper deck (sleeps up to five, plus baby).
 Three split-level Mezzanine suites also have two extra beds.
+One Design Suite has a sofa bed for a kid under 12.
 Others have enough space for cots.

 Kids Activities on site: